sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 03-11-2016

+- https://www.confluent.io/blog/confluent-contributions-to-the-apache-kafka-client-ecosystem Kafka has a ton of client in a lots of language, not all of them are of the best quality.
+Confluent tries to base them on the best client: librdkafka in C
+- https://www.lightbend.com/blog/scala-2-12-released Scala 2.12!
+Scala 2.12!
+Moar java8 compabitility and optimization integrated in scalac (lambda bytecode)
+- https://techcrunch.com/2016/11/02/linkedin-plots-a-place-on-the-economic-graph-launches-salary-to-chart-what-we-earn/ that's going to be depressing?
+France is not even in the list for now.
+- http://bestof.js.org/tags/framework/trending/this-month discovered this website ranking github repos per stars/day
+- http://meta.stackoverflow.com/questions/313960/introducing-the-developer-story didn't know this was a thing. it seems ppl didn't liked it. me neither. linkedin baby.
+- https://www.confluent.io/blog/bloglog-compaction-highlights-in-the-apache-kafka-and-stream-processing-community-november-2016/ update to kafka. to most notable being a special delete flag instead of a (key,null) to remove a record (on compaction)
+- https://medium.com/the-hoard/how-kafkas-storage-internals-work-3a29b02e026 quick and clean.
+Kafka's storage quickly explained.
+And basically, zero-copy is the thing that allows Kafka to be ultra fast.
+- http://www.javaslang.io/ a Java a bit more scala-ish also.
+Less .stream() crap, a true Option<>, Try<>, some pattern matching api
+- https://github.com/skatejs/skatejs web component library.
+Incremental DOM.
+4k mingz.
+- https://www.pathwright.com/two some long vertical scroll page with tons of smooth controls animations (using tweens https://github.com/gilbox/react-imation)

 # 02-11-2016

 - http://blog.bugreplay.com/post/152579164219/pornhubdodgesadblockersusingwebsockets as the title says: "pornhub dodges adblockers using websockets" extensions can't intercept websocket traffic (for now), so it sends the base64 of the image.
 But it seems adblockers found some tricks to block them anyway. (wrapping WebSocket api)